uwgraphics/relaxed_ik_ros1/README.md

 # Relaxed IK ROS1

 ## Introduction

+You can find an introduction and the citation information of RelaxedIK in the README of [RelaxedIK Core](https://github.com/uwgraphics/relaxed_ik_core) which is a submodule of this repo.
+It is recommended to look at [RelaxedIK Core](https://github.com/uwgraphics/relaxed_ik_core) before working with this wrapper.

-Relaxed IK ROS1 has the complete set of features available in the Relaxed IK family and it is also where [Collision IK](https://arxiv.org/abs/2102.13187) and Pathwise Collision IK (In development) reside.
+Relaxed IK ROS1 has the complete set of features available in the Relaxed IK family and it is also where [CollisionIK](https://arxiv.org/abs/2102.13187) and Pathwise CollisionIK (In development) reside.
 If you doesn't have strong preferences over any specific wrapper, you probably should consider this ROS1 wrapper as the first choice.
 A keyboard pose goal driver and an rviz viewer are provided for driving the robot's end-effector around in a simulated environment.

 ## Relaxed IK Family

-More information about Relaxed IK, Collision IK, and all the wrappers could be found in this [documentation](https://uwgraphics.github.io/relaxed_ik_core/).
+More information about Relaxed IK, CollisionIK, and all the wrappers could be found in this [documentation](https://uwgraphics.github.io/relaxed_ik_core/).

 - [Relaxed IK (Deprecated)](https://github.com/uwgraphics/relaxed_ik/tree/dev)
 - [Relaxed IK Core](https://github.com/uwgraphics/relaxed_ik_core)